This post contains affiliate links.

 After about 45 minutes to an hour you’ll come to the third and final trail split, with a well marked sign announcing a guesthouse and restaurant and pointing you down to the Blue Eye of Theth – you made it!

 Looking back at the valley after starting our climb up into the Albanian Mountains – to say the views on the Theth to Blue Eye hike were fab would be an understatement!

 Or not, because the water is freezing.

-While we sat down at the cafe for a snack, a few more families and groups began to come in as well, but we had it all to ourselves for a bit.
+While we sat down at the Blue Eye restaurant for a snack, a few more families and groups began to come in as well, but we had it all to ourselves for a bit.